Scheana Shay Slammed For Sharing Intimate Scene With Mike: ‘That’s Life…Sorry’

 A post shared by Scheana Marie (@scheanamarie) on

-But the divorce isn’t everything Scheana Shay has dealt with over the past year.
-She recently revealed that she had struggled with an eating disorder and she’s now doing what she can to get back on track with her body.
+But the divorce isn’t the only thing Scheana Shay has dealt with over the past year.
+She recently revealed that she had struggled with an eating disorder, and she’s now doing what she can to get back on track with her body.
 Late last year, Shay went public with her 20-pound weight loss, which seemed like a lot considering she has such a small frame.
 Scheana recently opened up to Bravo about her eating disorder issues.

 “I was 20 years old.
 I was going to be moving out to Hollywood.
 I wanted to be an actress.
 Thin was in 11 years ago.
 Kim Kardashian was not a thing.
 It wasn’t cool to have a big butt.
-For me, I was just like, ‘I don’t want to work out, so the only way I know how to get skinny is to stop eating,'” Scheana Shay has told Bravoabout her eating disorder, as she struggled with anorexia.
+For me, I was just like, ‘I don’t want to work out, so the only way I know how to get skinny is to stop eating,'” Scheana Shay told Bravo about her eating disorder, as she struggled with anorexia.

 “I remember stepping on the scale the day of my college graduation, and I was 102.
 I was like, ‘Yes, I’m almost under 100.’
-I was proud of myself,” Shay continues, revealing that she’s now healthy and fit.
+I was proud of myself,” Shay continued, revealing that she’s now healthy and fit.

 What do you think of Scheana Shay’s decision to film such an emotional scene with her soon-to-be ex-husband?
 Do you think Shay should open up about her eating disorder as well on Vanderpump Rules to inspire and help others who are going through the same thing?